Last Updated on September 24, 2022

 Since caffeine is a stimulant and a diuretic (a compound that causes water loss through urination), limiting caffeine-containing foods and beverages, such as coffee, tea, and caffeinated sodas, is vital during pregnancy (source: American Pregnancy Association).

-According to the American College of Obstetricians and Gynecologists (ACOG), consuming less than 200 milligrams of caffeine daily is unlikely to cause miscarriage or preterm labor.
+According to the American College of Obstetricians and Gynecologists (ACOG), consuming less than 200 milligrams of caffeine per day is unlikely to cause miscarriage or preterm labor.

 While this is approximately four cups of black tea, the exact concentration of caffeine in Thai tea is unknown.
 The caffeine content of any tea is variable since it depends on many factors, including temperature, tea bag vs. tea leaves, brew time, and much more (source: Pharmacognosy Magazine).